Skip to main content

 Is Next.js good for enterprise applications?

 Yes.
-Hulu, TikTok, Twitch, Netflix Jobs, and Target use Next.js in production.
-It provides SSR for SEO, built-in performance optimization, full-stack capability, and supports enterprise deployment patterns on AWS, Vercel, or self-hosted Docker.
+Hulu, TikTok, Twitch, Netflix Jobs, and Target all run it in production.
+You get SSR for SEO, performance optimization that's on by default, real full-stack capability, and deployment patterns that hold up at enterprise scale on AWS, Vercel, or self-hosted Docker.

 Should I use App Router or Pages Router?